Cristina Nita-Rotaru

 A subset of these opportunities exist at most schools.
 Internships are available also at other schools than the one you are attending.
 Some schools have programs only for undergraduates - these programs allow more interactions with peer undergraduate researchers and faculty, but not Ph.D. students.
 When choosing a project, be aware if it advances your knowledge, or it just requires you to use existing (programming) skills.
 A good research project pushes you a bit outside of your comfort zone.

-When is the best time to do research as an undergraduate.
+When is the best time to do research as an undergraduate student.

 The best time to get involved in research varies based on the topic, the classes taken, and schedule constraints.
 For most students, junior year is a good time to pursue a research project in depth.
 Starting earlier might allow you to learn the mechanics of research and become more independent in your own projects, but if you have not taken some of the foundational classes in computer science you might end up spending your time more on the needed background (that you will also eventually learn in a class) than on the advanced topics themselves.
 The goal is to learn something that you did not (or would learn) in a class.
 Talking with a faculty can provide better guidance on choosing the best path for you.
 Many schools have some introductory classes on research and that can serve as a starting point for making connections with faculty.